profolsen/Footnote/README.md

 Each of these sections begins with ".declare" or ".begin" on a line by itself.

 <b>The .declare Section.</b>
-There are two kinds of declarations that may occur in the .declare section.
+There are four kinds of declarations that may occur in the .declare section.
-The first, a variable declaration, signals to the assembler to reserve space to be used as the variable. variable declarations always begin with a colon (:) and are followed by a variable name. variable names can include any characters except whitespace in any order.
+The first, a variable declaration, signals to the assembler to reserve space to be used as the variable.
+Variable declarations always begin with a colon (:) and are followed by a variable name.
+Variable names can include any characters except whitespace in any order.
 An example of a variable declaration is:
 <pre>:var</pre>
 In this example, a variable named :var is created.